abigaeloyesanya-svg/global-immunization-analysis/README.md

 built, every sheet in the dataset was audited for data quality.
 Sheets with over 65% missing values were excluded with documented reasoning.
-Only 7 of the 16 vaccine sheets met the threshold for inclusion — 5 core vaccines with under 15% missing data, and 2 WHO priority vaccines included with clearly flagged caveats.
+Only 7 of the 16 vaccine sheets met the threshold for inclusion, 5 core vaccines with under 15% missing data, and 2 WHO priority vaccines included with clearly flagged caveats.

 ## Business Problem